-With our kitchen now complete, we’re ready to welcome teams in to cook, connect and have fun together.
+With our kitchen now complete, we’re welcoming teams in to cook, connect and have fun together.
 We offer a choice of formats, a massive range of menus and an unforgettable experience.
 Take a look at our different options and feel free to contact us for a brief chat or a full proposal.Find out more

 We’ve joined forces with The Felix Project (FareShare) to create a surplus food pantry at our Kings Cross kitchen.
 Members pay £3.50 a week, which entitles them to come in and shop for a basket of fresh, frozen and storecupboard ingredients (worth between £15 and £25).Register your interest